Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 September 2024 14.20.24 UTC
+- WIB: Sabtu, 28 September 2024 15.28.21 UTC
-- WITA: Sabtu, 28 September 2024 15.20.24 UTC
+- WITA: Sabtu, 28 September 2024 16.28.21 UTC
-- WIT: Sabtu, 28 September 2024 16.20.24 UTC
+- WIT: Sabtu, 28 September 2024 17.28.21 UTC

 Kutipan Inspiratif:
-"A brother may not be a friend, but a friend will always be a brother."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: friendship
+Kategori: attitude